-As a background of the movie, there is an inspiring past and the reason as to why winning the finals is so important for the coach himself.
+As a background of the movie, there is an inspiring past, and the reason why winning the finals is so important for the coach himself.

 Chak De, without a doubt, is one of the most inspirational sports movies you can watch.